 You may find that you need to match postal codes with other geographic areas, such as health authority boundaries.
 The Postal Code Conversion File (PCCF or PCCF+) is a resource you can use for this purpose.
 To find it, go to Dataverse, then Advanced Search, and search for "Postal Code Conversion File" in the title field.
 The link below from Queen's has tips on using the PCCF+.

 The Canadian Institute for Health Information (CIHI)'s Graduate Student Data Access Program provides qualified students conducting research into health free access to CIHI's data.

 The CRDCN (Canadian Research Data Centre Network) Emerging Scholars Grant is a $1000 award for PhD students who are using a Research Data Centre for their dissertation work.
 Grants are awarded 3 times per year.

-Journalists, researchers and ordinary citizens sometimes file Access to Information requests (in BC and other jurisdictions, called Freedom of Information requests) to gain access to unpublished government records.
-The resources below have guidance on making these requests.
+Journalists, researchers, business owners, and citizens file Access to Information requests (in BC and other jurisdictions, called Freedom of Information requests) to gain access to unpublished government records.
+The resources below give guidance on making these requests.

 Please note that FOI / ATIP requests may come with a cost.
-It is best to be very specific about the records you are requesting, and do a thorough search of existing public information first (see Related Guides for selected sources to search).
+It is best to be very specific about the records you are requesting, and do a thorough search of existing public information first (see Related Guides for selected sources to search or ask your librarian).